 6 weeks - 7.5-7.5 hours of lecture and 0-2.5 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-1.5 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Medieval Italy: Italy in the Age of Dante (1000-1350): Read Less [-] HISTORY 150B Medieval England: From the Conquest to 1290 4 Units Terms offered: Fall 2010, Spring 2005, Fall 2002 Government, observation of government, community, religion, and social change.
-Medieval England: From the Conquest to 1290: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
+Medieval Italy: Italy in the Age of Dante (1000-1350): Read Less [-] HISTORY 150B Medieval England: From the Conquest to 1290 4 Units Terms offered: Fall 2010, Spring 2005, Fall 2002 Government, observation of government, community, religion, and social Medieval England: From the Conquest to 1290: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Medieval England: From the Conquest to 1290: Read Less [-] HISTORY 151A Britain 1485-Present: Tudor Stuart Britain, 1485-1660 4 Units Terms offered: Fall 2019, Spring 2018, Spring 2017 The history of Britain, albeit with primary emphasis on England, from the advent of the Tudors through the revolutions of the mid-17th century.
+Medieval England: From the Conquest to 1290: Read Less [-] HISTORY 151A Early Modern Britain, 1485-1750: Reformation to Revolution, Island to Empire 4 Units Terms offered: Fall 2019, Spring 2018, Spring 2017 The history of Britain, albeit with primary emphasis on England, from the advent of the Tudors through the reformations of the 16th century, revolutions of the 17th century, and growth of commercial society in the 18th century.
 Principal concentration on political, religious, and social developments.
-No prerequisites other than some sense of general European history in the age of the Reformation.
-Britain 1485-Present: Tudor Stuart Britain, 1485-1660: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer:
+No prerequisites other than some sense of general European history.
+Early Modern Britain, 1485-1750: Reformation to Revolution, Island to Empire: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer:

 6 weeks - 7.5-7.5 hours of lecture and 0-1 hours of discussion per week 8 weeks - 6.5-6.5 hours of lecture and 0-1.5 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
-Final exam required.
-Britain 1485-Present: Tudor Stuart Britain, 1485-1660: Read Less [-] HISTORY 151B Britain 1485-Present: Britain, 1660-1851 4 Units Terms offered: Spring 2011, Fall 2009, Fall 2007 This is a course about the history of Britain that asks why this small island nation was so central to how Europeans and others understood world history more generally.
+Alternative to final exam.
+Early Modern Britain, 1485-1750: Reformation to Revolution, Island to Empire: Read Less [-] HISTORY 151B Britain 1485-Present: Britain, 1660-1851 4 Units Terms offered: Spring 2011, Fall 2009, Fall 2007 This is a course about the history of Britain that asks why this small island nation was so central to how Europeans and others understood world history more generally.
 It looks at Britain as the paradigmatic venue of industrialization, class conflict or its absence, consumer culture, parliamentary democracy, religious tolerance, imperial expansion, and modernity generally.
 It begins with the aftermath of Europe's first revolution and ends with the first world's fair, 1851's Great Exhibition.
 Britain 1485-Present: Britain, 1660-1851: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer: